 We performed a comparison between Microsoft Configuration Manager and SaltStack based on real PeerSpot user reviews.

-Find out in this report how the two Configuration Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The conditional access policies that we set up are very useful."
+Find out in this report how the two Configuration Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The ability to wipe data from and reset devices is one of the most important and valuable features.
+If a device is reported stolen, we can freeze it or wipe the data from it, preventing data leakage."

 "The solution is highly scalable."